Vitamin: History

+Etymology

+The term "vitamin" was derived from "vitamine", a portmanteau coined from "vital amine" in 1912 by the biochemist Casimir Funk and his friend Max Nierenstein, Reader of Biochemistry at Bristol University, while Funk was working at the Lister Institute of Preventive Medicine.
+Funk created the name from vital and amine as suggested by Nierenstein, because it appeared that these organic micronutrient food factors that prevent beriberi and perhaps other similar dietary-deficiency diseases were required for life, hence "vital", and were chemical amines, hence "amine", as in the case of thiamine.
+In 1920, Jack Cecil Drummond proposed that the final "e" be dropped to deemphasize the "amine" reference, hence "vitamin", after researchers began to suspect that not all "vitamines" (in particular, vitamin A) had an amine component.
+The name "vitamin" soon became synonymous with Hopkins' "accessory factors".

+Understanding before science

-The value of eating certain foods to maintain health was recognized long before vitamins were identified.
+The value of eating certain foods to maintain health was recognized long before vitamins were identified in modern science.
 The ancient Egyptians knew that feeding liver to a person may help with night blindness, an illness now known to be caused by a vitamin A deficiency.
 The advance of ocean voyages during the Age of Discovery resulted in prolonged periods without access to fresh fruits and vegetables, and made illnesses from vitamin deficiency common among ships' crews.